marmelab/react-admin/docs/PrevNextButtons.md

 # `<PrevNextButtons>`

-A component used to render a previous and a next buttons in a [`RecordContext`](./Architecture.md#context-pull-dont-push).

-The `<PrevNextButtons>` component render a navigation to move to the next or previous record of a resource, in an [Edit](./Edit.md) or [Show](./Show.md) view.
-It renders also the current index and the total number of records.
+The `<PrevNextButtons>` component renders navigation buttons to move to the next or previous record of a resource, in an [Edit](./Edit.md) or [Show](./Show.md) view.
+It also renders the current index and the total number of records.

 <video controls autoplay playsinline muted loop>
   <source src="./img/prev-next-buttons.webm" type="video/webm" />